alex179ohm/reredigo/README.md

 ```
 Usage
 -----
-Just import the reredigo app package and add the reredigo controller to the application
+Just import the reredigo app package and add the redis.Redis controller to your application
 controller.
-For the redigo package documentation go to: http://godoc.org/github.com/garyburd/redigo/redis.
+For redigo package documentation see: http://godoc.org/github.com/garyburd/redigo/redis.
 For Redis documentation: http://redis.io/documentation.
 ```go
 import (